 We're not alone in the belief that basketball, like baseball before it, is in the midst of a data revolution.
-Since the NBAGeek started in 2011, inspired by the Wages of Wins Journal, we've had a deep desire to be at the forefront of this revolution, and provide deep data-driven analysis for basketball and other sports.
+Since Boxscore Geeks started in 2012, inspired by the Wages of Wins Journal, we've had a deep desire to be at the forefront of this revolution, and provide deep data-driven analysis for basketball and other sports.

 Patrick has been involved in basketball nearly his entire life.
 He was a bench warmer in school, a terrible pickup player in college, and a clumsy rec-league player as an adult.
 He's spent several years as a thoroughly mediocre coach of various women's, men's, and youth-league basketball teams.
 He's filled out that impressive resume with a lot of terrible karaoke, a year or two of professional poker play, and a lot of software development for great companies like Amazon, Microsoft and UIEvolution.

 In 2010, he created The NBAGeek as an exercise to keep his coding skills sharp and to satisfy his curiosity about whether Kevin Love really was the best power forward since "the other Kevin".
 As an amateur economist, he believes that sound analysis will find you answers in many areas of life, and basketball is one of them.

 That site morphed into BoxScoreGeeks, which he'd like to build into one of the internet's premiere sites for advanced basketball analysis.